 Key Takeaways

-- Painting a metal door can be a DIY project using exterior acrylic-latex paint and proper preparation.
+- Most metal doors can be restored with a DIY paint job using exterior acrylic-latex paint.

 Can You Paint a Metal Door?